 Last year, in Myanmar, our work included providing emergency food to 24,500 people in Rakhine State and supplying winter clothes, mattresses and food to over 8,000 people in Sittwe.

-This Ramadan, help us to protect homes against harsh weather conditions, and to preserve dignity in these camps.
+Help us to protect homes against harsh weather conditions, and to preserve dignity in these camps.
 One donation will change the lives of a vulnerable family.
-Donate today and reap the blessings of the holy month.